Eui-Jin/Visual-Unfolded/README.md

 * 'Data' contains the sampled smart card data with trip purposes 'ActivityPattern.csv'
 * Other dataset is used to generate the 'ActivityPattern.csv' using 'DataPreprocesing.ipynb' and 'DF-CGAN-Output.ipynb'.
 More details are provided in [DF-CGAN](https://github.com/Eui-Jin/CGAN-DF)

-##### DataPreprocessing.ipynb
-* DataPreprocessing transforms the trip-chain attributes into sequential ndarray to use for Tensorflow
-* Detailed descriptions are provided in the notebook files.

 ##### Visualization_Unfolded.ipynb
 * Step-by-step implementation of visualization using unfolded
 * Spatial and time-line analysis are presented